-All current students and employees will be emailed a PDF of the 2019-2020 Student Handbook, which includes the Annual Security Report & Campus Crime Statistics as reported on October 1st of each year, along with the Drug and Alcohol Abuse Prevention and Education information.
-The email will be set up to receive a "Return Receipt" to document receipt of the email.
+Reporting the Annual Security Report (ASR) and Campus Crime Statistics reported on October 1st of each year, along with the Annual Notice of Consumer Disclosures and Drug and Alcohol Abuse Prevention and Education information.
 Current employees will also sign off on an acknowledgement receipt as part of their online contract renewal documentation.
+Current students will also sign off on the Intake form at the time of enrollment.